GST/HST Information for Charities

 Election means a way for businesses and organizations to choose various options that may make it easier to comply with the GST/HST.
 Each election has its own eligibility criteria.

 Exempt supplies means supplies of property and services that are not subject to the GST/HST.
-GST/HST registrants generally cannot claim input tax credits to recover the GST/HST paid or payable on property and services they acquired to make exempt supplies.
-However, a charity may be eligible to claim a PSB rebate for such expenses.
+GST/HST registrants generally cannot claim input tax credits to recover the GST/HST paid or payable on property and services acquired to make exempt supplies.

-Fair market value of property or a service supplied to a person generally means the highest dollar value you can get for your property in an open and unrestricted market between a willing buyer and a willing seller who are unrelated to each other.
+Fair market value generally means the highest price, expressed in dollars, that property or services would bring in an open and unrestricted market, between a willing buyer and a willing seller who are both knowledgeable, informed, and prudent, and who are acting independently of each other.
 Fair market value does not include the GST/HST payable on the fair market value of the property.
 For sales of real property, fair market value does not include any provincial land transfer taxes payable on the sale.

 Government means the federal, provincial, or territorial levels of government.